-After an atomic explosion blasts the Moon out of Earth orbit, Moonbase Alpha drifts in space, with 300 people on board.
+After an atomic explosion blasts the Moon out of Earth orbit, Moonbase Alpha drifts in space, with three hundred people on board.
 When a rescue team from Earth arrives in a faster-than-light space ship, everyone is overjoyed that they can now return to Earth.
-But Moonbase Commander John Koenig, having undergone an experimental brain soothing process after receiving a concussion in a crash on the Lunar surface, sees not friends from Earth but gruesome monsters which have telepathically caused all others on Alpha to see an illusion of an Earth party.
+But Moonbase Commander John Koenig (Martin Landau), having undergone an experimental brain soothing process after receiving a concussion in a crash on the Lunar surface, sees not friends from Earth, but gruesome monsters which have telepathically caused all others on Alpha to see an illusion of an Earth party.
 The aliens are desperate for radiation and plan to manipulate the Alphans into detonating nuclear waste on the Lunar surface, reducing the Moon and everyone on it to dust.
 Koenig must expose this conspiracy to save his people.

 Kevin McCorry <firstname.lastname@example.org>

 Did You Know?

 This movie was compiled in 1978, in the wake of Star Wars: Episode IV - A New Hope (1977)'s success.
 This explains the scrolling foreword "homage" at the start of this movie.
 See more